Xarb: History

 Although Anver, Zahid, and Parvi first played together in 2008, the same year that they graduated from university, the band only achieved its present membership in 2011, when Shabhaz and Ahsan joined after they were introduced to the group by its former bassist, Zia.
 The band's members have played with many other local bands since the band's creation, including "Mothership", "Draine", "Ahsan", and "Raheem" before the band was brought together by Saud.

 Xarb's first music video, "Baysabro", was released in April 2014.
 The song was composed as an anti-war song, and the video featured Afghan refugee children.
 The video won an award at the local LUMS Music Festival and went on to be screened at several international film festivals.

 In 2017 Shabhaz and Ahsan temporarily joined the band "Badnaam" to compete in the second season of Pepsi Battle of the Bands, and American Idol-style show in which local competed against one another each week, with viewers voting on their favourite bands to determine who wins.
 Xarb themselves did not compete in 2017's Pepsi Battle of the Bands because they heard about the registration for the competition too late, but they later noted how Badnaam's participation in the competition had improved their popularity.

 In 2018 Xarb was a popular contestant in the third season of the Pepsi Battle of the Bands.
 They eventually finished second-place, beaten by a rival local band, Bayaan.
 Throughout the season Xarb's performances were praised by in-studio judges as "consistent", having "all the potential in the world", reminiscent of the older Pakistani musician Attaullah Khan Esakhelvi, and being an interesting fusion of blues, country music, and Desi influences.

 In 2019 Xarb produced a music video for their song "Deewar".
 The video featured "a woman struggling to run ahead while being held back by ominous masked folk."
 The theme of the video was interpreted by local reviewers as "breaking free from whatever shackles you".
 Xarb's release of this video followed a positive reception following their performance of the song (as guest performers) in the fourth season of Pepsi Battle of the Bands.

 Mobeen, the group's guitarist, learned to play guitar during his last year at university.
 In 2020 he wrote and produced the musical score for the short film "Darya Ke Iss Paar".

 Xarb continues to play live at regular venues in Pakistan.

+In 2023, Xarb directed and did the background score for the Shoaib Sultan's movie Gunjal along with Rahat Fateh Ali Khan.